chati757/java-learning-space/8_vuejs/README.md

 # 8_vuejs

-this project lean abount how to create vuejs(template engine) with vue-cli and package.json keywords like dependencies , devependencies how it's different ? and lean about some package in package.json why do we need it ?
+this project lean abount how to create vuejs(template engine) with vue-cli and package.json keywords like dependencies , devependencies how it's different ? and learn about some package in package.json why do we need it ?

 ## Installation vue-cli